cdqu/cdqu.github.io/_posts/2024-05-18-state-estimation.md

 ---
-title: 'State Estimation for the Observer'
+title: 'State Estimation as an Observer'
 date: 2024-05-18
 permalink: /posts/2024/05/state-estimation/
 tags:
   - state estimation
-  - linear systems
+  - linear system
 ---

-# State Estimation for the Observer

 State estimation is always a popular topic in the control theory.
 We will consider the discrete-time linear invariant system here.
 The system is described as